design-and-architecture-deconstruction/adr/doc/adr/0002-choose-hexagonal-variants.md

 An additional desire is that the style we choose is synergistic with the best in DDD code-level design thinking.

+Current list to consider:

+* Cockburn's Hexagonal
+* Onion Architecture
+* Clean Architecture (Uncle Bob)
+* Are there otheres?

 ## Decision

 TODO: The change that we're proposing or have agreed to implement.